-Whether it’s geologically a sink hole or a cave, the remarkable pit known as Neversink in northern Alabama is an inspiration to photographers and climbers in equal measure.
+Somewhere between a sinkhole and a cave, the remarkable pit known as Neversink in northern Alabama is a geological wonder that inspires photographers and climbers in equal measure.

-One of the most photographed sinkholes in the United States (if not the world), the pit is 40 feet wide at the top, with a cavity that drops a dramatic 162 feet.
-On the way to a floor that is more than twice as wide as the opening, the view for rapellers is one of ice sheets in the winter, ribbony waterfalls after spring rains, and lush, rare ferns that drip down the sides in summer.
+One of the most photographed sinkholes in the United States (if not the world), the pit is 40 feet wide at the top, with a cavity that drops a dramatic 162 feet to a floor that’s more than twice as wide as the opening.
+On the way down, the view for rappelers is one of ice sheets in the winter, ribbony waterfalls after spring rains, and lush, rare ferns that drip down the sides in summer.

-After a few years of trying to preserve the pit in its pristine state, in 1995 the Southeastern Cave Conservancy gathered funds from donations and bought the property outright.
-They maintain and oversee its use for visitors and cavers alike, and keep tabs on ecological issues.
-They ask that all who make the trip follow their guidelines, especially when it comes to the vulnerable bat population.
-Controlling the devastating fungus that can result in white nose syndrome is crucial for everyone to help combat.
+After a few years of trying to preserve the pit in its pristine natural state, the Southeastern Cave Conservancy gathered funds from donations and bought the property outright in 1995.
+The group maintains and oversees its use for visitors and cavers, and keep tabs on ecological issues.
+They ask that all who make the trip follow their guidelines, especially when it comes to protecting the vulnerable bat population and various endangered plant species that call this pit home.

 Know Before You Go

 Access to the bottom of the pit requires a 162 foot rappel and ascent and should be attempted only by those experienced in a single rope technique.
 For information on how to find and follow the right trail, obtain the required permit, and advice on training, see the Southeastern Cave Conservancy website.